 Digestive Health and Weight Loss

-can reduce the chances you’ll develop constipation and stay regular, which is key to ensuring good digestive health.
+A fiber-rich diet can reduce the chances you’ll develop constipation and stay regular, which is key to ensuring good digestive health.
 And, again, blueberries contain a lot of fiber.
 In addition, Fiber can help you feel fuller for a longer period of time, reducing the chances that you’ll overeat.

 Vitamin C, which is found in blueberries, helps to prevent skin damage due to sun exposure.
 It also helps to improve the texture of the skin as well as reduce wrinkling.